Rado23-04/Financial_TicStack/BASE_DE_DONNE/Readme.md

 - Users who have not yet paid last week
 - What kind of user is this?
 - How much did the group earn in a month
+- How to see all activity that we are spending our money